nomicflux/servant-opaleye-blog/README.md

 ## Step 1: Create App.hs

 This is the place where I generally put basic information for the entire application.
-For example, I get tired of typing `haskell EitherT ServantErr IO` all of the time, so I've created a type alias `haskell AppM` instead.
+For example, I get tired of typing `EitherT ServantErr IO` all of the time, so I've created a type alias `AppM` instead.
 Once we get to Lesson 4, we'll see that this setup will greatly ease our transition into more complex transformers.

-Similarly, I've created typealiases for `haskell BlogPostId` and `haskell Email` as well.
+Similarly, I've created typealiases for `BlogPostId` and `Email` as well.
 In theory, the rest of the code should just have to know that it is dealing with *emails* and *ids*, and not worry about the underlying representation.
 It is, of course, more complicated than that, since we'll also have to connect up Haskell's representation with the database and with JSON inputs, but this is a start.

 ## Step 2: Create API directior